Nerfiti/Virtual_Machine/README.md

 "CPU.exe"

-To get the file "CPU.exe", it is necessary to compile the files "SoftCPU.cpp", "LinesLib.cpp", "MyGeneralFunctions.cpp" and "Stack.cpp"
+To get the file "CPU.exe", it is necessary to compile the files "SoftCPU.cpp", "CPU_UTILS.cpp", "LinesLib.cpp", "MyGeneralFunctions.cpp" and "Stack.cpp"

 "CPU.exe" executes code from "Code_machine.bin" and writes the result to a file "Result.txt"